Campus Improvement Plan

 Lever 2: Strategic Staffing

-Strategy 8: Hire instructional assistant to support Emergent Bilinguals in core content areas.
+Strategy 8: Retain instructional paraprofessional to support Emergent Bilingual in core content areas.

 Staff Responsible for Monitoring: Campus Principal